.

 • Valença do Minho: 18,000 pilgrims

-These three starting points account for approximately 85% of all pilgrims on the Central Portuguese Way, with the rest starting from multiple intermediate towns.
+These three points account for approximately 85% of all pilgrims on the Central Portuguese Way.

 Portuguese Coastal Way (2025)